Participating Account Management Policy for Sun Life Assurance Company of Canada

 (c) Allocating Investment Income to the Participating Account

-Assets are maintained in each par account in an amount equal to the account’s total liabilities and surplus.
+Assets are maintained in each participating account in an amount equal to the account’s total liabilities and surplus.
 The investment income credited to each account is the earnings on assets allocated to that account.
 The Appointed Actuary of the Company provides an annual opinion to the Board as to whether the allocations are fair and equitable to participating policyholders.

 (d) Allocation of Expenses, including Taxes, to the Participating Account

-The allocation of Company expenses to each par account is supported by expense analysis prepared in accordance with professional standards and legal requirements.
+The allocation of Company expenses to each participating account is supported by expense analysis prepared in accordance with professional standards and legal requirements.
 The allocation includes an appropriate assignment of overhead costs.
 Premium taxes are allocated directly with the premium that gives rise to the tax.
 Income taxes are allocated based on accounting income subject to tax multiplied by the effective tax rate.
 In the Philippines, final taxes relating to investment income are allocated in the same proportion as the investment income.
 The Appointed Actuary provides an annual opinion to the Board as to whether the allocations are fair and equitable to participating policyholders.

 Commitments made at the time of demutualization may impact allocations of expenses at the sub-account level.